Weill-Neurohub-OPTiMaL/reconstruction-3d/README.md

 # reconstruction-3d
 Contains calibration, reconstruction, and animation code and documentation for 3D reconstruction in OpenPose.
-Separated 1) calibration 2) reconstruction and 3) animation folders.
+Separated into 1) calibration 2) reconstruction and 3) animation folders.
 Assumes that you already have the OpenPose repo cloned on your machine and that you are not using flir cameras.

 ## calibration
 If you want to do reconstruction from the patient's home, move the calibration matrices under the `patient_home_calibration_matrices` directory to your openpose repo under the directory `openpose/models/cameraParameters/flir`.